-The College has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges and the availability of counseling, victim advocacy, legal assistance, visa and immigration assistance and other services.
-Additionally, the college provides remedies to prevent contact between a complainant and an accused party, such as academic, transportation and working accommodations, if reasonably available.
-The College will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to Campus Safety or local law enforcement.
-Students should contact the dean of student or Title IX coordinator as noted above and staff should contact their supervisor/manager or Title IX coordinator.
+The College has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as academic, transportation and working accommodations, if reasonably available.
+The College will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to Public Safety or local law enforcement.
+Students should contact their supervisor/manager or Title IX coordinator.